Updated March 31, 2026

 - Commercial auto policies in New Mexico must meet the stated minimum liability limits of $25,000/$50,000/$10,000 if a business vehicle is part of operations.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so certificate-ready documentation matters when you rent office or project space.
+- Most commercial leases in New Mexico require proof of general liability coverage, so certificate-ready documentation matters when you rent office or project space.

 - Cybersecurity firms should be prepared to show client contract evidence when a customer requires cyber liability insurance for cybersecurity firms, professional liability insurance for infosec consultants, or higher coverage limits.